 This would be another milestone in your project plan.

-The Production Phase consists of the process of manufacturing your products, ensuring they are acceptable to be shipped and then shipping products to your final destination.
+This consists of the process of manufacturing your products, ensuring they are acceptable to be shipped and then shipping products to your final destination.

 It is paramount that you follow up with your supplier throughout the entire production process and obtaining regular progress reports.